AdamoElProfesor/dai_practical_work_2/README.md

   ```

 These examples allow users and developers to understand how to interact with the network application without needing to run it locally.
+## Find all commands

-If you want to see all the possible commands, you can check out the application protocol in /doc/application_protocol.md
+If you want to see all the possible commands, you can check out the application protocol in [doc/application_protocol.md](doc/application_protocol.md)
 # How to Run the App Using Docker

 ## Prerequisites